← Back to home

 I’ve sensed a potential for change in the air that needs the right independent educational and informative tools to support it.
 The general public, organisations, the media, and government need better resources to make the right decisions for Australia — not just for this election cycle, but for future generations.

-SOCii exists to build those resources: independent census data, transparent housing and policy modelling, and civic technology that doesn’t depend on any single institution.
-That’s the logical continuation of the kind of work I’ve been doing — scaled and formalised into infrastructure that can outlast any one person or project.
+SOCii exists to build those resources: published research, community-vote data commons, and civic technology — including yo, look, and gettit under SOCii Social — that doesn’t depend on any single institution.
+That’s the logical continuation of the kind of work I’ve been doing — scaled and formalised into an independent public-benefit R&D institute serving Australia and the United States.

 Why I’m committing time and reputation to this